 Add Chole/Chana Spice mix to boiled Chickpeas

 - Prepare the tempering.
 In a pan, add desi ghee/oil, when oil is hot enough, add cumin seeds.
 Let it crackle.
 Desi ghee gives a unique aroma and taste to the dish.
 I have used desi ghee, you can use any oil of your choice.

-- Roast it for few seconds and add to the Chole, mix it well coating Chole with masala.
+- Add all the mixed dry masala/spice mix.
+Roast it for few seconds and add to the Chole, mix it well coating Chole with masala.

 - Cover it and keep aside.